Doctor Zhivago (TV series): Critical reception

 In the Sunday Telegraph John Preston commented "This version treated its audience as intelligent and assumed they had the ability to follow a story that unfolded visually rather than verbally", adding that its "first and most self-evident virtue was that it looked more like a movie than a traditional telly drama.
 There was a real richness of texture here" and noted "...a wealth of other cleverly wrought, yet essentially simple touches".
 He was less impressed with Andrew Davies's script and Keira Knightley's Lara, but commended Hans Matheson "terrific as the grown-up Yuri Zhivago – intense, playful, assured" and Giacomo Campiotti's "bravura direction".

 Tom Jicha of the South Florida Sun-Sentinel called it "a stunning success" and continued, "Davies' screenplay is involving, the cinematography is captivating, the costuming and set designs evoke a sense of time and place, and the top-of-the-marquee performances are world-class."
 He concluded, "Doctor Zhivago is a hefty production, which demands a four-hour, commercial-free commitment from its audience.
 But the reward is a richly layered character study and love story, worthy of the franchise under which it airs."

-Melanie McFarland of the Seattle Post-Intelligencer graded the series B+ and commented it "manages to maintain true to the main story line, streamlining incidental characters to keep the film from becoming too unwieldy, which takes some effort considering the book's rich language and numerous characters....
-Even so, this version, though a little better paced than the original, is still fairly sluggish.
+Melanie McFarland of the Seattle Post-Intelligencer graded the series B+ and commented it "manages to maintain true to the main storyline, streamlining incidental characters to keep the film from becoming too unwieldy, which takes some effort considering the book's rich language and numerous characters....
+Even so, this version, though a little better-paced than the original, is still fairly sluggish.
 Given the book, perhaps that's unavoidable."